 From the site survey results, a register of asbestos has been produced, in accordance with the requirements of the relevant Regulations, Codes of Practice and Guidance Notes.
+In addition, the following report was used as a reference for the investigation: Asbestos Risk Assessment, Mirvac Real Estate Services, Royal Domain Building, 380 St Kilda Road, Melbourne, 68573, MM0371 (issue date September 2008).

 During the audit conducted by Coffey, the following hazardous materials were noted: